Robby Starbuck: Anti-DEI activism

 In June 2024, Starbuck began campaigning on social media against companies unpopular with conservatives because of their DEI initiatives, support for LGBTQ+ events, climate change strategies, and related corporate policies.
 Starbuck focused on brands that implemented these programs in recent years and which he saw as less likely to resist pressure.
 His employees helped him research the companies' policies and their executives' backgrounds.
 He targeted one company at a time, posting dozens of times over the course of weeks urging his followers to protest with their voices and wallets.
 Tractor Supply was the first company to roll back their initiatives within that same month.
 John Deere announced that it would no longer sponsor "social or cultural awareness" events and would audit all its training materials in July.
 In August, Harley-Davidson, Brown-Forman, Lowe's, and Ford Motor Company rolled back several of their DEI initiatives and ended their respective relationships with Human Rights Campaign.
 In September 2024, Molson Coors and Caterpillar Inc. did the same.
 In October 2024, Toyota followed suit.
 In November 2024, Boeing Co. and Walmart rolled back their DEI initiatives after being targeted by Starbuck.
 The New York Times commented that "Robby Starbuck may have scored his biggest win" to date with his successful pressure campaign against Walmart.
 In December 2024, Nissan scaled back its DEI policies following a pressure campaign by Starbuck.
 In January 2025, McDonald's and Target rolled back some of their DEI policies after being targeted by Starbuck.

 A CNN review showed that most of the companies that altered their policies against Starbuck's pressure were making "performative tweaks".
 Ford retained several of its DEI policies while the changes at John Deere were not as sweeping as Starbuck stated.
 Walmart continued to focus on expanding opportunities for underrepresented suppliers.

 Lawsuits against Meta Platforms and Google

 In April 2025, Starbuck sued the company Meta Platforms, seeking over $5 million in damages.
 The lawsuit regarded, among other things, an allegation that an AI chatbot created by Meta had claimed Starbuck participated in the January 6 United States Capitol attack.
 After the lawsuit was filed, Meta apologized and partially blacklisted his name from the AI's responses.
 In August 2025, as part of a settlement, Meta hired Starbuck as an advisor to address "ideological and political bias" within the company's AI chatbot.

 In October 2025, Starbuck sued Google, asserting that its AI tool defamed him by inaccurately connecting him to sexual assault allegations and a white nationalist.

 Personal life

 He is married to Landon Starbuck, a musician who performed under the name of Matriarch.
 They have four children.

-He identifies as a non-denominational Christian.
+He is a non-denominational Christian.